michaelcale/books/books/go/0020-basic-types/090-slices.md

 Search: slice
 Id: rd6000rd
 ---
-A slice in Go is used when in most other languages like Ruby or C# you would use an array.
+A slice in Go is used where you would use an array in most other languages like Ruby or C#.

 A slice is a view into underlying [array](a-rd60004c).